mhrons/mhrons.github.io/docs/pv_smooth.md

 With "worse GI prediction accuracy", the SPLPF smoothing required 24% - 33% of the BESS energy capacity (Δ GX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
 SPLPF eventually required 1.2 - 1.8 times the energy capacity used by the IPLPF method.
 The SPLPF method put 59% - 77% of the daily energy flow through the accumulator relative to the LPF method, or 63% - 69% of the energy throughput by the PLPF method.
 SPLPF eventually put 1.0 - 1.1 times more  energy through BESS than the IPLPF method.

-Although we haven't analyzed the whole year (simulation of GIf is computationally intensive), the analysis of 4 smoothing methods based on 2 days with high solar intermittency, different solar exposures and various prediction error gave us a real assumption that SPLPF performs much better than PLPF, and that ***SPLPF performs close to the ideal smoothing IPLPF with the appropriate filter order and if the prediction error is not too high.*** These empiric results have been also theoretically justified.
+Although we haven't analyzed the whole year (simulation of GIf is computationally intensive), the analysis of 4 smoothing methods based on 2 days with high solar intermittency, different solar exposures and various prediction error gave us a real assumption that SPLPF performs much better than PLPF, and that ***SPLPF performs close to the ideal smoothing IPLPF with the appropriate filter order and provided that the prediction error is not too high.*** These empiric results have been also theoretically justified.

 ### Graphical display
 For the illustration, 3 graph types are displayed below: